jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 ### The Ultralith

-Usually an application is architected by itself, and boundaries to other systems have a formal interface such as an API or messaging system.
 This is when the code base of an enterprise has become intertwined even at the application level.
 Many applications have a singular code base and have to be deployed at the same time to work.
 I struggle to find a word to describe this.
 Sometimes I call this the Mega-Monolith or Megalith.